Body Contouring After Weight-Loss Surgery

 midnight before the day of your surgery.
 But you may be able to have some clear liquids

-to tell your surgeon about any recent health issues, such as a fever.
+surgeon about any recent health issues, such as a fever.

 Your surgeon may do tests before you have surgery.
 These may include: